-The first stop of my fall roadtrip was in Sacramento, CA, and I worked my way to Reno, NV to the PLAN World Languages Conference.
+The first stop of my fall road trip was in Sacramento, CA. I worked my way to Reno, NV to the PLAN World Languages Conference.
 Since moving out to the West Coast from Philadelphia a year ago, I am struck by the diversity of epic landscape I see within the four-hour drive between my home in the North Bay of San Francisco and Reno.
 That diversity is reflected in the communities it holds, and in turn the classrooms serving those communities.
-I met teachers dressed in suits with playful socks and teachers dressed in t-shirts and baseball caps, but the commonality of hard work, incredible care, creativity and self-sacrifice is universal.
+I met teachers dressed in suits with playful socks and teachers dressed in t-shirts and baseball caps.
+But the commonality of hard work, incredible care, creativity and self-sacrifice is universal.
 All strive to give their students the best they can and to never stop learning from their students, for their students.

 Attending the fourth year of the PLAN World Languages Conference was a real treat!
 The conference was created by dedicated world language teachers to fill the gap of resources and learning opportunities for the language teachers of Nevada.
 With eighty teachers in attendance, this was an intimate conference, focusing on the future place of world languages.

 My first impression is: WOW they do not teach language the way I learned Spanish twenty-some years ago!
 The focus is on the practical conversational use of the language versus the grammar charts and vocabulary flash cards I worked with.
 There’s the incorporation of social justice themes and multi-media resources for every level to hold discussion on.
 These are productive conversations to have in all languages.
 Language is no longer a tool for travel experiences only, but one for business, to be part of our diversified global economy and job market.
 And with this shift of focus, world language teachers provide students with 21st century marketable skills, a direction for their future, giving them purpose to pursue these studies.